|Location||Lymington, United Kingdom|

 JJ Moon has been a comfortable home and a pleasure to own.
 She sails a little better than many of her solidly built cruising contemporaries and is relatively steady in heavy weather; easy to handle from the sheltered security of the cockpit.
 Our electric primaries and genoa furling winch make light work of the sheets and foresail reefing.
 In a three-day gale coming north from New Zealand we plugged on slowly to windward when larger boats were hove-to.
 The big engine has frequently been useful as has the moderate draft afforded by the wing keel.
 We have kept her up-to-date, always seeking to replace gear with the best available, and made improvements when opportunities arose.
 We recently raised the height of the stanchions and guardrails by about 10 cms and extended the solid rails to forward of the cockpit – agreed to be one of the best things we have done.
 We have tried to arrange things so that if a piece of equipment should fail there is always another that can serve the same or similar purpose.

 I can honestly say that in the 10 years since we bought JJ Moon I have not seen, within our budget, another boat that would have suited our purposes so well.

-With regret, now that our circumnavigation is nearly complete, we reckon our blue water cruising days are over.
+With regret, now that our circumnavigation is complete, we reckon our blue water cruising days are over.
 We shall down-size, perhaps (whisper it quietly!) to a small motor boat.